-Typesets decoded pre-content as a procedure name in a REPL result (e.g., in typewriter font with a #content in typewrite: prefix and > suffix.).
+Typesets decoded pre-content as a procedure name in a REPL result (e.g., in typewriter font with a #content is suffix.).

 (var datum)

 Typesets datum as an identifier that is an argument or sub-form in a procedure being documented.
 Normally, the defproc and defform arrange for racket to format such identifiers automatically in the description of the procedure, but use var if that cannot work for some reason.